iclr-blogposts/2025/_posts/2025-04-28-calibration.md

     Image 5 | More Bins
 </div>

-We can see that bin *8* and *9* each contain only a single sample and also that that half the bins now contain no samples.
+We can see that bin *8* and *9* each contain only a single sample and also that half the bins now contain no samples.
 The above is only a toy example, however since modern models tend to have higher confidence values samples often end up in the last few bins <d-cite key="naeini2015obtaining, zhang2020mix"></d-cite>, which means they get all the weight in ECE, while the average error for the empty bins contributes 0 to ECE.